 Additional Program Information:

-- Effective October 1, 2015, licensure as a Pharmacy Technician is required in the State of Michigan for employment in this field.
+- Licensure as a Pharmacy Technician is required in the State of Michigan for employment in this field.

 - Verification of high school graduation or its equivalent (a General Education Development “G.E.D.”
 High School Equivalency Certificate) and passing a mandatory background check is required for continued enrollment in the Pharmacy Technician program.